 AC Filters for People with Allergies

-Many people are afflicted by allergies, and indoor air quality (IAQ) either makes it easier or more difficult to control symptoms.
-If your goal is to improve IAQ and limit the existence of allergens in your home, selecting the correct AC filter is essential.
-Learn which air filter ratings are preferred for people living with allergies and tips for finding11 the right AC filter.
+Many people are afflicted by allergies, and indoor air quality (IAQ) either makes it easier or more challenging to deal with the unpleasant symptoms.
+If your goal is to improve IAQ and limit the amount of allergens in your home, selecting the correct AC filter is imperative.
+Learn which air filter ratings are best for people living with allergies and tips for finding the right air conditioning system filter.

 Allergens and Indoor Air Quality

-Allergens are materials that trigger allergic reactions in some individuals.
-Common indoor allergens include:
+Allergens are substances that generate allergic reactions in some individuals.
+Prevalent indoor allergens include:

 - Dust mites